 Transport Canada on Thursday, February 4, announced it was moving to extend the cruise ship ban of the country, scheduled to end later in January 2021, more than a year to February 28, 2022.

-The bans means that cruise vessels carrying 100+ people (passengers+crew) from Canadian ports and those travelling through Canadian waters (including to Alaska from Seattle WA or Canada-New England) will not be able to operate until March 2022 - at the earliest.
+The bans means that cruise vessels carrying 100+ people (passengers+crew) from Canadian ports and those traveling through Canadian waters (including to Alaska from Seattle WA or Canada-New England) will not be able to operate until March 2022 - at the earliest.

 According to Transport Canada, the extension was done as “cruise vessels in Canadian waters pose a risk to our health care systems.”